tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <details>
 <summary><strong>SMOTEENN</strong></summary>

 One method for combination sampling is SMOTEEN (Synthetic Minority Oversampling Technique Edited Nearest Neighbors).
-This method initially oversamples using SMOTE, but then undersamples by removing outliers from the data using a variation of K-Nearest Neighbors to remove data points that are surrounded by the opposite class.
+This method initially oversamples using SMOTE but then undersamples by removing outliers from the data using a variation of K-Nearest Neighbors to remove data points that are surrounded by the opposite class.

 The code to utilize this method is: